 Any conviction, even for a minor crime, can have serious ramifications.
 It can make applications for jobs or even rental properties harder and can also cause problems for applications for a professional license.
 Those convicted of a misdemeanor possession of marijuana can also be barred from receiving federal student financial aid.

 It’s important to have an experienced criminal defense attorney by your side to explore your options and help you get the best outcome for your case.
 Attorney Steven L. Schwartz is familiar with the local criminal court systems and has represented many people facing misdemeanor criminal charges.
-At the Schwartz Criminal Defense Firm, you can expect to be treated with respect and dignity.
+At the Schwartz Law Group, you can expect to be treated with respect and dignity.
 We will fight for your freedom and protect your reputation.
 Call for a free consultation or contact us with your situation